“Art is a lie that makes us realize the truth.“ Pablo Picasso

 We live in a culture in which the deliberate blurring of boundaries between the image and the imagined, between fact and fiction has actually achieved a certain artistic legitimacy in popular culture.
 Against this backdrop, the work wishes to engage in and encourage the exploration of fiction as a technique for creative production beyond disciplinary boundaries.

-Tastes and smells are the perception of chemicals in the air or in our food.
+Tastes and smells are the perceptions of chemicals in the air or in our food.
 Separate senses with their own receptor organs, taste and smell are nonetheless intimately entwined.